fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 I propose a unification of all these concepts by making everything a **playlist**:

-An **album** becomes a playlist and can be used as such.
-A folder is a set of playlists but also a playlist comprised of this set.
+**Albums** become playlists and can be used as such.

+A **folder** is a set of playlists but also a playlist comprised of this set.
 This allows you to play music from the folder as a playlist when you want to, without losing the structure of all the separate playlists in the folder.

 **Artists** also become playlists, where the playlist is updated every time the artist puts out a new record.